bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 .. figure:: _static/VMs_Create_DO_ChangeSize2.png

+If you do not have enough account resources, you will not be able to select the disk that does not fit the available amount of resources - an error will display.
-.. note:: The system checks the amount of available account resources.
+..
+The system checks the amount of available account resources.
 In case a selected disk offering does not fit the amount of available account resources, a warning message appears saying the offering cannot be selected.

 Find more about disk offerings in the `official documentation <http://docs.cloudstack.apache.org/en/4.11.1.0/adminguide/service_offerings.html?highlight=disk%20offerings#compute-and-disk-service-offerings>`_.